architapatelis/architapatelis.github.io/_posts/2017-10-02-ruby-gem-stockex.md

 #### The Goals:

   - To test my knowledge of some of the things I had learned so far in Ruby.
+  - To make a meaningful contribution to the open source community.
   - To create a simple gem that other students can understand and if they'd like use as a model for their project.
   - To use the gem for some task I do in my personal life.